Get Clients Online

 Well, firstly you can encourage your new subscribers to “whitelist” your emails on their system and to drag any they find in the promotions tab or spam folder to their primary inbox.
-The more that do that initially, the more likely you are to end up in the primary tab.
+The more people who do that initially, the more likely you are to end up in the primary tab.

-Secondly you can make your emails more “engaging”.
+Secondly, you can make your emails more “engaging”.
 Great subject lines that combine benefits with curiosity will get people to open your emails.

 Great content will get people to spend time reading and scrolling your emails.